Benji the Hunted: Plot

 The next day, Benji sees the cougar and the wolf nearby.
 The wolf chases Benji but Benji manages to escape.
 Later, the four cubs follow Benji.
 A large grizzly bear comes into the clearing.
 Benji and the cubs hide but one of the cubs tries to confront the bear.
 The bear scares the cub back to the hiding place.
 When the bear moves toward them, Benji barks and runs in the opposite direction.
 The bear chases but soon loses interest.
-However, the wolf appears again and chases Benji for a long distance until Benji leads the wolf to the bear who scares away the wolf.
+However, the wolf appears again and chases Benji for a long distance until Benji leads the wolf to the bear who chases away the wolf.

-Later, the female cougar and her cub cross a river just as the helicopter flies overhead, scaring away the cougar.
+Later, the female cougar and her cub cross a river just as the helicopter flies overhead, scaring away the cougar again.
 When Benji spots the cougar again, he barks at the cubs to follow him across the stream.
 The helicopter lands nearby and Inn gets out, calling for Benji who sees him but decides to help the cubs before he can reunite with his owner.
 Unaware Benji is nearby, Inn leaves in his helicopter.
 Soon after, an eagle grabs one of the cubs and flies off.
-When the eagle later approaches the remaining cubs, Benji scares it away.
-Benji later finds this cub and is back to 4 cubs.
+A few minutes later, the eagle returns to catch one of the remaining cubs, due to it having presumingly lost the cub it caught, but Benji scares it away.

-Benji spots the cougar and barks at her until she gives chase but Benji loses her along the way but almost runs off a cliff concealed by bushes.
-Benji finds the cougar near the waterfall.
-Benji runs to get the cubs but finds the wolf watching the cubs.
+Benji spots the cougar and barks at her until she gives chase, but Benji loses her along the way but almost runs off a cliff concealed by bushes.
+Later on afterwards, Benji had an idea after he finds the cougar near the waterfall. figuring that she is going to a valley over a cliff right above him and the cubs, he decides to get her to come to them above.
+During which, he blocks another pathway to the valley in order to slow her down while get the cubs above the top before her.
+When Benji runs to get the cubs afterwards, he finds the wolf stalking the cubs.
 Benji barks at the wolf and attacks him to draw his attention.
-As the wolf gives chase, Benji tricks the wolf by hiding in the bushes concealing the cliff and sends the wolf off the cliff to its death.
-Benji lures the cubs to come out from under the rock and carries them up the steep mountain.
-With all four cubs on the mountaintop, the cougar comes and appears to adopts them.
-Benji goes to rest in plain sight just as the helicopter approaches.
+As the wolf gives chase, Benji tricks the wolf by hiding in the bushes concealing the cliff that he nearly fell off of and sends the wolf off the cliff to its death.
+Benji calls the cubs to come out from under the rock and carries them up the steep mountain.
+With all three cubs on the mountaintop, the cougar and her cub arrives and appears to adopt them.
+During which, the lost cub, having survived the eagle, came running to its family from another entrance to the valley.
+As Benji leaves, he and the four cubs exchange affectionate looks to each as if they are saying goodbye.
+Benji then goes to rest in plain sight just as the helicopter approaches.